bhollan/StatsFinalProject/README.md

-Run the `Analysis.Rmd` file and it will output a fresh instance of the (pre-existing) `analysis_data.csv` file.
+Run the `Analysis.Rmd` file and it will output a fresh instance of the (pre-existing) `votes_redistricting.csv` file.
 That process pulls our downloaded sources from the `./source_data` folder.
 The `Redistricting.Rmd` file compiles our slides into HTML and pulls mostly from pre-existing files in the `/images` folder.